isomerpages/csa-otcep/pages/2024 OTCEP Members.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/2023%20panellists/230613_csa%20otcep%202023_speaker%20profiles_mr%20robert%20m%20lee_r3.png">
 </div>
-<p>Robert is a recognised authority in the industrial cybersecurity community.
+<p>Robert is a recognized authority in the industrial cybersecurity community.
-He is CEO and co-founder of Dragos, a global technology leader in cybersecurity for industrial controls systems (ICS)/operational technology (OT) environments.&nbsp;In addition, Robert serves on the Department of Energy's Electricity Advisory Committee as the Vice Chair of the Department of Energy's Grid Resilience for National Security Subcommittee, and is a member of the World Economic Forum's subcommittees on Cyber Resilience for the Oil &amp; Gas and Electricity
+He is CEO and co-founder of Dragos, a global technology leader in cybersecurity for industrial controls systems (ICS)/operational technology (OT) environments.</p>
+<p>In addition, Robert serves on the Department of Energy's Electricity Advisory
+Committee as the Vice Chair of the Department of Energy's Grid Resilience for National Security Subcommittee, and is a member of the World Economic Forum's subcommittees on Cyber Resilience for the Oil &amp; Gas and Electricity